kjappelbaum/ml_molsim/README.md

 cd ml_molsim2020
 ```

-Now you can activate the course enviornment
+Now you can activate the course environment

 ```(bash)
 conda activate che609